Israel eyed after attack kills Iranians in Syria

 Israel did not immediately comment Monday, but it has not denied involvement in a similar deadly attack on the T4 air base in Homs earlier this month.

-The blast from Sunday night’s strike, which hit the western city of Hama, registered as a 2.6-magnitude earthquake, the European-Mediterranean Seismological Centre said.
+The blast from the strike Sunday, which hit the western city of Hama, registered as a 2.6-magnitude earthquake, the European-Mediterranean Seismological Centre said.

 The U.S.-led military operation fighting the Islamic State in Syria said it was not involved in the attack.